docsforadobe/premiere-plugin-guide/docs/importers/getting-started.md

 ## Project Manager Support

 The Project Manager in Premiere Pro allows users to archive projects, trim out unused media, or collect all source files to a single location.
 Importers are the most knowledgable about the sources they work with.
-So Premiere Pro doesn’t make any assumptions about the source media, but instead relies on the importers to handle the trimming and file size estimates.
+So Premiere Pro doesn't make any assumptions about the source media, but instead relies on the importers to handle the trimming and file size estimates.
 Only importers that specifically support trimming will trim and not copy when the Project Manager trims projects.

 To support trimming, importers will want to set the canCalcSizes and canTrim flags during *imInit*, and support *imCalcSize8*, *imCheckTrim8*, and *imTrimFile8*.